Emil Riis: Preston North End

 On 1 October 2020, Riis signed a four-year contract with English Championship club Preston North End for an undisclosed fee, believed to be around DKK 10 million.
 He scored his first goal for the club in a 3–0 win over Reading on 4 November 2020.

 Riis started the 2021–22 season in fine form, scoring five goals in all competitions during August.
 His goalscoring form continued, scoring 16 goals in all competitions by the end of January 2022, including an audacious 96th minute equalising volley against Bristol City on 29 January 2022, winning further plaudits for his goalscoring ability.

 On 9 May 2025, Preston announced that the player would be leaving in June when his contract expired.

 Bristol City

-On 1 July 2025, Riis joined Bristol City on a three-year deal.
+On 1 July 2025, Riis joined Bristol City on a free transfer on a three-year deal.
 On 9 August, he made his league debut for the club in a 4–1 win against Sheffield United.

+On 10 January 2026, Riis scored a hat trick in a 5–1 victory over Watford in the third round of the FA Cup.

+Leicester City

+On 1 September 2026, Riis signed a four-year contract with Leicester City for an undisclosed fee.